Making main screen plugins¶

 main_screen_plugin.gd script so the plugin

-tool extends EditorPlugin const MainPanel = preload("res://addons/my_plugin_name/main_panel.tscn") const SidePanel = preload("res://addons/my_plugin_name/side_panel.tscn") var main_panel_instance var side_panel_instance func _enter_tree(): main_panel_instance = MainPanel.instance() # Add the main panel to the editor's main viewport. get_editor_interface().get_editor_viewport().add_child(main_panel_instance) # Add the side panel to the Upper Left (UL) dock slot of the left part of the editor. # The editor has 4 dock slots (UL, UR, BL, BR) on each side (left/right) of the main screen. add_control_to_dock(DOCK_SLOT_LEFT_UL, side_panel_instance) # Hide the main panel make_visible(false) func _exit_tree(): main_panel_instance.queue_free() side_panel_instance.queue_free() func _ready(): main_panel_instance.connect("main_button_pressed", side_panel_instance, "_on_main_button_pressed") side_panel_instance.connect("side_button_pressed", main_panel_instance, "_on_side_button_pressed") func has_main_screen(): return true func make_visible(visible): if visible: main_panel_instance.show() else: main_panel_instance.hide() func get_plugin_name(): return "Main Screen Plugin" func get_plugin_icon(): # Must return some kind of Texture for the icon. return get_editor_interface().get_base_control().get_icon("Node", "EditorIcons")
+tool extends EditorPlugin const MainPanel = preload("res://addons/main_screen/main_panel.tscn") var main_panel_instance func _enter_tree(): main_panel_instance = MainPanel.instance() # Add the main panel to the editor's main viewport. get_editor_interface().get_editor_viewport().add_child(main_panel_instance) # Hide the main panel.
+Very much required. make_visible(false) func _exit_tree(): if main_panel_instance: main_panel_instance.queue_free() func has_main_screen(): return true func make_visible(visible): if main_panel_instance: main_panel_instance.visible = visible func get_plugin_name(): return "Main Screen Plugin" func get_plugin_icon(): # Must return some kind of Texture for the icon. return get_editor_interface().get_base_control().get_icon("Node", "EditorIcons")

 _enter_tree() function is called before

-actually instance the 2 GUI scenes, and add them as children of specific parts
+we instance the main panel scene, and add them as children of specific parts

 obtain the viewport and add our main panel instance as a child to it.

 make_visible(false) function to hide the main panel so

 make_visible() function is overridden to hide or show the main